redis/docs/content/operate/rs/databases/active-active/planning.md

 ### Network ports

-Every node must have access to the REST API ports of every other node as well as other ports for proxies, VPNs, and the admin console.
+Every node must have access to the REST API ports of every other node as well as other ports for proxies, VPNs, and the Cluster Manager UI.
 See [Network port configurations]({{< relref "/operate/rs/networking/port-configurations.md" >}}) for more details.
 These ports should be allowed through firewalls that may be positioned between the clusters.

 ### Network Time Service {#network-time-service}